Botany Undergraduate Major (BS, HBS)

 Upon successful completion of the program, students will meet the following learning outcomes:

-- Identify and analyze the anatomical and morphological features of plants and plant structures as they enable plant function and reveal plant evolutionary histories.
+- Identify and analyze the anatomical and morphological structures of plants that enable function and recognize structural differences between plant groups.

 The required curriculum meets the course requirements of the university and the College of Agricultural Sciences and provides for a broad background in plant science.
 Completing an option and engaging in an experiential learning activity allows students to fulfill their individual education goals and prepare for career aspirations.